 It’s always better to have a backup.

-If becoming a perpetual traveller and planting flags is what you’re after, here is a great article for you.
+If becoming a perpetual traveller is what you’re after, here is a great article for you.

 It Gives You Protection during Foreign Policy Repercussions